corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 Reduces the brightness of particularly bright areas of reflections.
 This has no effect on performance.

-| Reduce highlights off | Reduce highlights on
+| Reduce highlights: off | Reduce highlights: on
 |---------------------|---------
 |  ![Edge fade factor: 0](media/reduce-highlights-off.png) |   ![Edge fade factor: 0.5](media/reduce-highlights-on.png)